 Be Prepared With a Daypack

 When heading out for a day of snowshoeing, carry items in a daypack for safety and comfort.
 Such items include:

 - A compass and map

 - Sunglasses and sunscreen

-- Chemical hand/body warmer (the kind you shake to heat or reusable ones)
+- Chemical hand/body warmer (the kind you shake to heat or resealable ones)